-1. knowledge of the ecological principles underlying the management of freshwater systems.
+1. Demonstrate knowledge of the ecological principles underlying the management of freshwater systems.

-4. the ability to clearly report findings and make evidence-based recommendations about the condition of aquatic habitats and water quality.
+4. Clearly report findings and make evidence-based recommendations about the condition of aquatic habitats and water quality.

 - Key physical and chemical processes in running and standing waters

 - Basic ecology of running and standing waters